bgunderlay bgunderlay bgunderlay

 2. Upload the self-signed certificate to your RDAP record comments.

-3. Create an ROA object in your RIR.
-The ROA defines the desired address range, the Autonomous System Numbers (ASNs) allowed to advertise the address range, and an expiration date to register with the Resource Public Key Infrastructure (RPKI) of your RIR.Note
+3. Create an ROA object in your RIR, specifying the desired address range, allowed Autonomous System Numbers (ASNs) for advertising the range, and an expiration date for registration with the Resource Public Key Infrastructure (RPKI) of your RIR.

 1. Create a key pair for AWS authentication